lacarthur/buisson/README.md

 # TODO

-- add error handling to the IO code
-- add tests to the non-ui code
 - add more keybindings for the lesson form
 - add more help messages in the program
-- check for cycles when adding prerequisites to lesson

 - add way to remove prerequisites when editing lesson
 - add way to remove lessons